tabarra/txAdmin/dev_notes.md

 ## TODO v3
 - [x] replace `localhost` with `127.0.0.1` in functions to force usage of ipv4
 - [ ] add stats to know if users are coming from localhost, cfx.re, direct ip or domain (maybe just login?)
+- [ ] add discord group whitelist (whitelist switch becomes a select box that will enable guildID and roleID)
 - [ ] xxxxx